mcpower/fit3088-a2/README.txt

 - The orbit vertices are only pushed once to the GPU, and the indices are pushed per satellite.
 This is required, as certain satellites may need to have a different coloured orbit (if it is selected).
+- The light position is hard-coded to prevent unnecessary pushes to the GPU.

 ---------
 COMPILING